Looker Studio

 Prerequisites

-- SE Ranking account: you need an active SE Ranking account with API access.
-You can generate or find your API token in the SE Ranking API Dashboard.
+- SE Ranking account: an active SE Ranking account with API access.
+Your API token is available in the SE Ranking API Dashboard.

 Connecting SE Ranking to Looker Studio